LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 ## What's Inside

+### `Strategies Folder`
+Many of the files are just for function calls, the important one is `main.py`.
+To see the code, look inside `SMA_Stratgies.py`.

+  ### `main.py`

+  The second version of my strategy, currently being refined and improved.
+Major updates so far include:

+  - Cleaner, faster code
+  - Dynamic ATR-based stop-loss
+  - Position sizing
+  - Trade tracking with a dedicated DataFrame
+  - Benchmark and portfolio performance over time
+  - graph of buy and sell signals
+  - modularized functions

+  Once you start the program, you will have the option to choose between YahooFinance and Alpaca for historical data.
+To use Alpaca's data, you will need to have an Alpaca API key: `ALPACA_SECRET_KEY` and Alpaca   secret key: `ALPACA_SECRET_KEY` in your system's environmental varibles.
+If this is an issue, using YahooFinance is an easy alternative.

+---
+### `Archive` folder
+Inside, you will find some older stratgies I created first.
+To make any changes to the ticker or timeframe, you will have to edit the file.
+I'm not planning on updating them - just keeping them as reference.

   ### `backtesting.py`
   My first-ever algo!
 It's a bit messy, but it works somewhat.

   Trades based on:
   - 50/200 Moving Average Crossover
   - RSI filtering
   - Backtests using `yfinance` data
   - Visualizes results with matplotlib
   - Saves summary stats to CSV
   - Tracks portfolio value and compares to a buy-and-hold benchmark

-> Not planning to update this file — keeping it as my original version for reference.

 ---

   ### `backtesting sp500.py`
   Runs the same strategy as above, however runs a loop across all S&P 500 tickers and saves a summary of each backtest to the CSV file.

----

-### `backtesting v2.py`
-The second version of my strategy, currently being refined and improved.
-Major updates so far include:

-- Cleaner, faster code
-- Dynamic ATR-based stop-loss
-- Position sizing
-- Trade tracking with a dedicated DataFrame
-- Benchmark and portfolio performance over time

-Also, you will need to have an Alpaca API key: `ALPACA_SECRET_KEY` and Alpaca secret key: `ALPACA_SECRET_KEY` in your system's environmental varibles to run V2.
-If this is an issue, you can run `backtestingV2 (no keys).py` for the same result.

----

-### `backtestingV2 (no keys).py`

-Exactly how it sounds, same as version 2 but Alpaca keys aren't necessary.

 ---
 ### `Data Folder`

 Just an experimental idea I'm trying to store free data from YF so I won't have to download everytime.